+Name: Medicaid #: Agency: Service:

-Questions/Things to Figure Out (use as many lines as necessary)
+nestions/Things to Figure Out use as many lines as necessary)

 1. Person Responsible: By when:

 2. Person Responsible: By when:

 Signatures

 Person: Date:

-Legal

-Representative: Date:
+Legal Representative: Date:

 Provider

+Date:

-Signature/Credentials: Date:
+Signature/Credentials:

 IDD Service Notes

 IDD Service Notes are used to document activities that take place during the provision of services.
 Documentation must be detailed and specific to each person's Activity Support Plan.
 Staff activities toward the provision of services must also be documented.
 Use as many pages as necessary to adequately document the information each day/time services are provided.
 For example, if a person goes out to participate in a community activity, two (2) notes may be necessary for that day: one (1) for program site activities and one (1) for community activities.